abhsn/supa-courses-client/README.md

 * [Technologies](#technologies)

 ### Live Website
 To have the live experience what it looks like.
-Please [click here](https://creative-wisp-3681ca.netlify.app "Supa Courses")
+Please [click here](https://creative-wisp-3681ca.netlify.app "Supa Courses").

 ### Features
 Here's the top feature of this website